Monday, April 6, 2015

-Goldwater Scholars receive one- and two-year scholarships — of up to a maximum of $7,500 per year — that help cover the costs oftuition, fees, books, and room and board.
-The scholarships are also a stepping-stone for future support for their research careers, according to the foundation.
+Goldwater Scholars receive one- and two-year scholarships up to a maximum of $7,500 per year for tuition, fees, books, and room and board.

-The Barry M. Goldwater Scholarship and Excellence in Education Foundation was created to encourage outstanding students to pursue careers in mathematics, the natural sciences, or engineering, and to foster excellence in those fields.
+The Barry M. Goldwater Scholarship and Excellence in Education Foundation was established by the U.S. Congress in 1986 to honor Sen. Barry M. Goldwater.
+The scholarship program is designed to foster and encourage outstanding students to pursue careers in the fields of mathematics, the natural sciences and engineering.